aidevtoolkit/uilibhub/content/about/en/index.md

 ![UILibHub](/img/banner.jpg)

 ## What is UILibHub?
-UILibHub is a resource platform focused on collecting and sharing component libraries for React, Vue, and Mini Programs.
-We provide the latest and most comprehensive recommendations for component libraries, aiming to help developers efficiently build modern applications.
-This website is developed based on David Dahan's open-source project [UI Libs](https://github.com/ddahan/ui-libs), with the following major enhancements:
+UILibHub is dedicated to collecting and sharing high-quality resources for React, Vue, and Mini Program component libraries.
+We provide the most up-to-date and comprehensive recommendations for component libraries, empowering developers to efficiently build modern applications.
+The website is developed based on David Dahan's open-source project [UI Libs](https://github.com/ddahan/ui-libs), to whom we extend our gratitude.
+We've made the following key modifications to UI Libs:

 ### Feature Enhancements
 1. **Expanded Library Collection**: Added UI libraries for React, mobile, and mini programs, currently featuring over **30** high-quality UI libraries.